Hagan Scotten

 Hagan Scotten is an American attorney who was an Assistant United States Attorney for the Southern District of New York until his resignation in February 2025.
 He is a currently a partner at Hueston Hennigan.

 Early life and military service

 Scotten was born on Long Island, New York.

 Scotten served in the US Army for nine years.
 He served three combat tours in Iraq during the Iraq War as a captain in the United States Army Special Forces.
 He earned two Bronze Star Medals as a troop commander in the Fifth Special Forces Group.
 He was honorably discharged from the military in 2007.

 Education

 In the late 1990s, Scotten studied history at Georgetown University.
-In 2010, Scotten graduated from Harvard Law School summa cum laude, earning a Fay Diploma given to valedictorians.
+In 2010, Scotten graduated from Harvard Law School summa cum laude, earning a Fay Diploma given to the valedictorian.
 While at Harvard Law School, Scotten worked on the Harvard Law Review and was named best oralist in the Ames Moot Court Competition in the fall of 2009.